SAP/sap-btp-service-operator/README.md

 ```
 ##### Custom Formats

-For additional flexibility, you can model your `Secret` resources according to your specific needs.<br>
+For additional flexibility, you can model the `Secret` resources according to your needs.<br>
 To generate a custom-formatted `Secret`, use the `secretTemplate` attribute in the `ServiceBinding` spec.

 This attribute expects a Go template as its value (for more information, see [Go Templates](https://pkg.go.dev/text/template)).<br>

-**Note**<br>
-Make sure that the template is in YAML format, and that its structure is of a Kubernetes `Secret`.
+Ensure the template is in YAML format, and its structure is of a Kubernetes `Secret`.

+In the provided `Secret`, you can customize the `metadata` and `stringData` sections with the following options:

+- `metadata`: labels and annotations
+- `stringData`: customize or utilize one of the available formatting options as detailed in the [Formats of Service Binding Secrets](#formats-of-service-binding-secrets) section.

+**Important**:  If you customize `stringData`, it takes precedence over the pre-defined formats (if you parallelly provided one of them).

-Provided templates are then executed by applying them to a map with the following available attributes:
+Provided templates are then executed on a map with the following available attributes:

 | Reference         | Description                                |
 |:-----------------|:--------------------------------------------|
 | `instance.instance_guid` |  The service instance ID.     |